-How to Import ZWO Workouts to TrainingPeaks Without Rebuilding Them Manually
+How to Export Zwift ZWO Workouts Without Rebuilding Them Manually

-ZWO files are useful because they make structured bike workouts portable.
-The catch is that importing a ZWO file does not solve your entire planning workflow.
-It solves one session file at a time.
+ZWO files are useful because they make structured bike and run workouts portable.
+TrainingDojo can now generate Zwift-ready .zwo files from the same structured workout builder used for TrainingPeaks upload.
+The catch is that a workout file still solves one session at a time.

 That distinction matters.
 If you just need one indoor interval workout in your library, ZWO is fine.
 If you need a whole 10-week block on your calendar, ZWO alone is usually not enough.